Why extends is evil

 locks you into specific implementations, making down-the-line changes unnecessarily difficult.

-"the fragile base-class problem" - Base classes are considered fragile because you can modify a base class in a seemingly safe way, but this new behavior, when inherited by the derived classes, might cause the derived classes to malfunction.
+coupling—the undesirable reliance of one part of a program on another part"the fragile base-class problem" - Base classes are considered fragile because you can modify a base class in a seemingly safe way, but this new behavior, when inherited by the derived classes, might cause the derived classes to malfunction.
 You can't tell whether a base-class change is safe simply by examining the base class's methods in isolation; you must look at (and test) all derived classes as well.
 Moreover, you must check all code that uses both base-class and derived-class objects too, since this code might also be broken by the new behavior.
 A simple change to a key base class can render an entire program inoperable.

 A better solution to the base-class issue is encapsulating the data structure instead of using inheritance.